Fullerton Health Australia Group

 Requesting access to your personal information

 You may obtain access to personal information which we hold about you by contacting us using the contact details set out below.
-When you request copies of your personal information held by us we will endeavour to provide you with such personal information as soon as reasonably practicable, provided however that there may be occasions when access to personal information we hold about you is denied.
+When you request access to your personal information held by us we will endeavour to provide you with access to such personal information as soon as reasonably practicable, provided however that there may be occasions when access to personal information we hold about you is denied.
 Such occasions would include where release of the information would have an unreasonable impact on the privacy of others.

 We may require you to verify your identity and specify what information you require.
 We will give you reasons if we deny access.